The History of Medical Cannabis

 The earliest record of cannabis use was in approx. 4000 BC where is was considered one of the ‘five-grains’ and farmed as a major food crop.
 Hemp was extracted and used for developing textiles, rope, paper and oil.

-Here, we have the earliest record of cannabis being utilised for medical purposes.
 In Ancient China, Emperor Shen-Nung recognised it as treatment for a range of conditions including gout, rheumatism and malaria.

 Cannabis has been discovered in Hindu religious texts, described as a ‘joy-giver’ and ‘bringer of freedom’.
 Despite these translations, we can see cannabis wasn’t smoked for a ‘high’, but rather at devotional services and in religious rituals.